Fremont, Nebraska: Parks and recreation

 Fremont has 21 city-owned parks, with a combined area of over 400 acre.
 Located in the northwest corner of Fremont near the "Washington Heights" neighborhood is the Fremont Golf Club (FGC).
 The FGC was completed in 1930 and features 6390 yd of golf from the longest tees for a par of 71.

 In 2007 construction of the "Splash Station" water park was completed.
 The park cost an estimated $5.1 million and features an interactive train slide, combination lap pool and wave pool, body slide and speed slide.

 Education

 Fremont is the home of the undergraduate liberal arts college, Midland University, which houses the Musbach Art Center, among other attractions.
 The Metropolitan Community College system has a community college campus in Fremont as well.

-There is one public high school, Fremont Senior High (part of the Fremont Public School System), one private school, Archbishop Bergan Catholic School (Pre-K-12), and one private elementary/middle school, Trinity Lutheran School.
+There is one public high school, Fremont Senior High, one private K-12 school, Archbishop Bergan Catholic School, and one private elementary-middle school, Trinity Lutheran School.